vatpac-technology/sops/docs/aerodromes/classc/Nowra.md

 | **Nowra ATIS**    |                       | **125.650** | **YSNW_ATIS** |

 !!! note
-    Nowra is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+    YSNW is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
 Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 NW ADC owns the Class C airspace from `SFC` to `A020`, within a 5nm radius of the NWA TACAN.
 This airspace is designed to facilitate helicopter and circuit traffic.